Vladsip/SQL-data-warehouse_learning_project/README.md

 🔗 Referential integrity validated
 🎯 Optimized for Power BI consumption

-You can visualise the structure in the diagram below *(insert your Draw.io ERD here)*.
+You can visualise the structure in the diagram below.
 ![Warehouse_Architecture](docs/Warehouse_Architecture.png)

 ---